Typical thermalization of low-entanglement states

-A drawback of many of these approaches, in the case of both the ETH and typicality, is that they often require the assumption that the system is prepared in an initial state which is concentrated around a given energy $E$.
-While all states with sub-extensive energy variance are concentrated around their average energy, it is often not clear how strong the concentration needs to be in order for thermalization to be guaranteed given either a formulation of ETH or a typicality transformation.
-One often assumes that the support of the state vanishes outside of a narrow micro-canonical energy window; depending on how narrow this window is such a state generally cannot be efficiently prepared.
-Crucially, this excludes important classes of physical and operationally meaningful initial states, such as product states and states with low entanglement.
-These states, in addition to being fundamental to the study of lattice systems, are commonly the only accessible initial states to thermalization experiments in quantum simulators or numerical examination of thermalization, for example in the context of probing many-body localization \cite{Bardarson2012, kim2014,Singh2016, BertoniMBL,Smith2016}, and are often considered in works on relaxation and equilibration \cite{Cramer_2008,Linden_etal09,Gluza_2019}.
+It is known that quantum lattice models that are prepared in typical states that are restricted to a narrow window centered around a given energy -- invoking notions of equivalence of ensembles -- will give rise to local expectation values that are indistinguishable from thermal ones \cite{brandao_2015}.
+While this is conceptually extremely insightful, it is not clear how such states can arise from physical dynamics of natural initial states.
+What is, in contrast, very natural is to consider low-entanglement initial conditions and natural time evolution.
+Such low-entanglement states, in addition to being fundamental to the study of lattice systems, are commonly the only accessible initial states to thermalization experiments in quantum simulators or numerical examination of thermalization, for example, in the context of probing many-body localization \cite{Bardarson2012, kim2014,Singh2016, BertoniMBL,Smith2016}, and are often considered in works on relaxation and equilibration \cite{Cramer_2008,Linden_etal09,Gluza_2019}.

+Concretely, given a local Hamiltonian $H$ and an initial low-entanglement state $\rho$, we define an ensemble of random Hamiltonians such that, if $H'$ is a Hamiltonian drawn from this ensemble: 1. the Gibbs states of $H$ and $H'$ are locally indistinguishable, and 2. with overwhelming probability the equilibrium state resulting from the unitary evolution $\ee^{-\ii H't}\rho \ee^{\ii H't}$ is locally indistinguishable from said Gibbs state.
+Importantly, we further give an assumption under which the dynamics of $H$ and $H'$ are indistinguishable in the short-time regime.
+(See \cref{fig:summary}).